-You are responsible for any necessary repairs to your own property.
+For properties assigned the old style leases you are responsible for any necessary repairs to your own property.
 We are only responsible for repairs to communal areas or equipment, the costs of which will be recovered by the service charge.